 Distributing money to the beneficiaries too early

-As an executor you may be persuaded by beneficiaries to distribute available funds from the estate before all the assets have been collected.
-However you should avoid doing distributing the estate in drips and drabs or before everything has been accounted for.
+A mistake made by executors often is being persuaded by beneficiaries to distribute available funds from the estate before all the assets have been collected.
+Liquid assets like cash in bank accounts can, in some cases, be released early than other assets, however, you should avoid distributing the estate in drips and drabs or before everything has been accounted for.
 It can be easy to lose track of who has received what and how this will affect the remaining amounts.

 It can also cause complications if future costs were to arise leaving the executor having to pay out of their own pocket.
 It could also make it difficult to pay outstanding debts to any unexpected creditors that may come forward.